unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/extensions/swagger.md

 Sample code
 ===========

-A full source code is available [here](/learn/archives/examples/swagger/${restlet-version-minor}/org.restlet.example.swagger-jaxrs.zip):
+A simpe source code is available [here](/learn/archives/examples/swagger/${restlet-version-minor}/org.restlet.example.swagger-jaxrs.zip):

 One side, develop your JaxRs based application, and document it using Swagger annotations.